project-hatohol/hatohol/server/README.md

     # yum install python-setuptools
     # easy_install argparse

-NOTE: If you meet the follogin error, set LD_LIBRARY_PATH like (1.2) or configure /etc/ld.so.conf.
+NOTE: If you meet the folloing error, set LD_LIBRARY_PATH like the way in the section (1.2) or configure /etc/ld.so.conf.

     OSError: libhatohol.so: cannot open shared object file: No such file or directory

-(1.2) Please add the LD_LIBRARY_PATH by following commands.
+(1.2) Example to set LD_LIBRARY_PATH

     $  export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH